gboehl/dynare/doc/manual/source/the-configuration-file.rst

 specification (typically ``$HOME/.config/dynare/dynare.ini`` for the user-specific configuration and ``/etc/xdg/dynare/dynare.ini`` for the system-wide configuration, the former having precedence over the latter).
-Under Windows, the configuration file it searched by default in ``%APPDATA%\dynare\dynare.ini`` (typically ``c:\Users\USERNAME\AppData\Roaming\dynare\dynare.ini``).
+Under Windows, the configuration file is searched by default in ``%APPDATA%\dynare\dynare.ini`` (typically ``c:\Users\USERNAME\AppData\Roaming\dynare\dynare.ini``).
 You can specify a non standard location using the ``conffile`` option of the ``dynare`` command (see